 From the Control Panel you can access settings, adjust display brightness, select ride mode, and vehicle climate controls.

-You can access the Control Panel at anytime by pressing the gear button on the gauge.
+You can access the Control Panel at anytime by pressing the gear button on the gauge, or by tapping the INDIAN MOTORCYCLE icon located at the top of the display screen.